A baby not smiling by 6 months may signal developmental or health concerns that require timely evaluation by a pediatrician.

 - 6-8 weeks: Social smiling typically begins.

-- 3 months: Smiles become more frequent and purposeful.
+- 3 months: Smiles often become more frequent and purposeful.

-- 6 months: Babies usually smile consistently in response to people.
+- 6 months: Babies usually show clear social engagement, including smiling and laughter in response to people.

-If your baby shows no social smile by 8 weeks, it’s worth monitoring closely.
+If your baby shows no social smile by around 2 months, it’s worth monitoring closely.
 By 3 months, lack of smiling alongside other signs such as poor eye contact or limited movement should prompt consultation with a healthcare professional.

 Signs That Warrant Immediate Attention